panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 [Open the demo.](https://codesandbox.io/s/vue-input-szgn1?file=/src/App.vue)

 Open the demo and type a few characters into the input.
-Each time you type, the value is logged to console.
+Each time you type, the value is logged to the console.

 Logging is implemented using a watcher on the `value` data property.
 And if you'd like to perform a fetch request using the `value` as a GET parameter inside the watcher callback, you wouldn't want to start fetch requests so often.